noonosh/nuriddinislamov/README.md

 # 🤞 Hey, I am Nuriddin!

 Software Engineer from UK building for the world.
 I am passionate about interactive web and mobile applications.
-Open to new connections, so feel free to drop me an email at nuriddinislamov@icloud.com
+I love reading, growing and exploring, and if this sounds something like you, then please feel free to drop me an email at nuriddinislamov@icloud.com and we can find something to chat about!

 ### Stats